openhab/openhab-addons/bundles/org.openhab.binding.heliosventilation/README.md

 There is only one thing type supported by this binding: a Helios Ventilation System KWL EC 200/300/500 Pro from Helios.
 The binding was developed and test on a KWL EC 200 Pro device.

-## Discovery

-No discovery implemented.

 ## Binding Configuration

 The binding requires access to the serial device connecting to the RS485 bus as described in https://www.openhab.org/docs/administration/serial.html.
 Otherwise only thing configuration is needed.

 ## Thing Configuration